-The MNRE's Forestry Division has conducted replanting campaigns since 2015, aiming to restore Samoa's forests after a decline caused by climate change, infrastructure, and the 2009 tsunami.
+Regarding enhancement of forest carbon stocks, the MNRE's Forestry Division has conducted replanting campaigns since 2015, aiming to restore Samoa's forests after a decline caused by climate change, infrastructure, and the 2009 tsunami.
 The ongoing Three Million Trees campaign builds on the success of the One and Two Million Trees initiatives.
 As of 2020, over 2 million trees were planted by various groups, including school children, community-based organizations, NGOs, sports enthusiasts, and other stakeholders.
 Given the government's commitment to environmental priorities, such as reducing carbon emissions, carbon stock enhancement is integrated into REDD+ activities.
+Samoa is currently rolling out its Three Million Trees campaign.

 Efforts for sustainable management of forests and conservation of forest carbon stocks focus on accumulating carbon in existing forests, particularly those managed sustainably.
-While current data lacks estimates, Samoa aims to incorporate them in future updates to the Forest Reference Emission Level / Forest Reference Level (FREL/FRL).
+While current data lacks estimates (no boundaries available), Samoa aims to incorporate them in future updates to the Forest Reference Emission Level / Forest Reference Level (FREL/FRL).